evanshunt/serverinfo/README.md

 ## Description

-A small SilverStripe module that provides logged in users -that have permission to view this module- assess to phpinfo() print out.
+A small SilverStripe module that provides logged in users -that have permission to view this module- access to phpinfo() print out.
 This helps in quickly finding server info.

 This is SilverStripe 4 supported release